HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

   - 6 to 16 GB or more for transcoding ultra high definition video (2160p 4K)
 - System storage:
   - 150 MB for the HandBrake app
-  - 10 GB or more recommended for processing and storing your new videos
 - Display resolution:
   - 1280x960 minimum, proportionately higher with display scaling.
 (See section below)